 No, the assisted rental property must be the applicant’s primary residence.

-A full list of acceptable household income documentation is available here.
+A full list of acceptable household income and other required documentation is available here.

 The following types of rental properties are available for assistance through the program if an eligible tenant household is leasing the property from a landlord, (there must be a current lease in place).